 MICHAEL G. MURPHY, born and raised in Gowanda, NY, joined Shea’s Performing Arts Center as President in October of 2016.
 He previously served as Managing Director of the Tony-Award-winning Old Globe Theatre in San Diego from 2011 and as its General Manager beginning in 2003.
 Prior to the Globe, he was the Managing Director of Austin Lyric Opera in Austin, Texas; Director of Administration of San Diego Opera; and General Manager of San Diego Repertory Theatre.
 Before relocating to San Diego from New York City, he held similar positions at Theatre for a New Audience and the Joyce Theater Foundation’s American Theater Exchange.
 He also served as negotiating assistant for the League of Resident Theatres and sales representative for Columbia Artists Theatricals Corporation.
 Mr. Murphy serves on the Board of Directors of Visit Buffalo Niagara, Theatre District Association of Western New York, and National Alliance of Musical Theatre, for whom he is President-Elect.
 He has also served on the Board of Directors of National Corporate Theatre Fund and Balboa Park Cultural Partnership, and as a Management Trustee for San Diego County Theatrical Trusts, the pension and welfare trust for IATSE stagehands in the San Diego region.
 He was also an adjunct faculty member of the Music Department at the University of San Diego.
 After two years of theatre study at SUNY Fredonia, Mr. Murphy earned his B.F.A. degree in Stage Management from Webster University in St. Louis, Missouri, and his M.F.A. in Performing Arts Management from Brooklyn College of the City University of New York.

 John joined Shea’s in 1999 as Vice President of Finance and Administration.
 He was hired to oversee Shea’s finances, human resources and computer systems.
 In 2004 he added the responsibilities of the ticketing system and the box office.
 John also house manages and can be seen working in some capacity at many of Shea’s events.
 In 1986 he graduated from Canisius College with a dual degree in Accounting and Finance.
 He obtained his CPA license in 1988.
 From public accounting he spent two years in banking with Empire of America, then moved on to work at the World Headquarters of Varity Corporation where he held several positions until their sale and closure of the Buffalo offices in 1999.
-To John, Shea’s is not just a job but also a hobby.
-He has been involved in various restoration projects and creating window displays.

 A member of Shea’s Senior Management Team since 2013, John Schaller is an executive-level award winner with impressive and quantifiable successes in fundraising, marketing, organizational advancement, and donor development.
 A strategic thinker currently administering Shea’s Donor Development Programs, John overseas all fundraising initiatives including the Annual Fund, Major Gifts, Sponsorships, Grants, Encore Events, Planned Giving, and more.
 Prior to joining Shea’s Performing Arts Center, John served as Vice President of Direct Marketing for M&T Bank.
 Before moving back to Buffalo, the majority of John’s experience was obtained while serving as Executive Vice President of The Lukens Company, a direct response marketing and fundraising agency in Arlington, Virginia.
 From marketing strategy and multi-channel fundraising to communications and relationship building, John was charged with guiding the strategic and operational plans of the entire company.
 But some of his proudest moments came managing campaigns responsible for raising over $100 million for organizations such as the Martin Luther King, Jr National Memorial, the National September 11th Memorial and Museum, the Boston Symphony Orchestra, and more than a dozen Performing Arts Centers across the country.
 John earned his Master of Arts from Washington DC’s American University, following a Bachelor of Arts from Canisius College.
 A member of the American Association of Fundraising Professionals, he has also served on the Board of the Theatre District Association of WNY and as Chairman of Curtain Up!
 Buffalo.
 A recent graduate of the Leadership Buffalo Class of 2017, John is committed to playing his part in the resurgence happening all across Western New York.